 In 1869, the city government voted to dedicate the theatre to Gioacchino Rossini at his death but in the end nothing happened.
 In fact, when the theatre still unfinished and without a roof, was inaugurated on June 7th, 1874, with Vincenzo Bellini's opera "I Capuleti e i Montecchi", it became Palermo's principal opera theatre for the next twenty years, and was still called the Politeama City Theatre.
 In 1882, after the death of Garibaldi, it was given the name of Politeama Garibaldi.
 In 1877, the roof commissioned by the Oretea Foundry, was completed, but the final embellishments were completed only in 1891 for the great National Exposition that was held that year in Palermo.
 It was on that occasion that the official opening took place with a performance of Verdi's Otello with the famous tenor Francesco Tamagno in the title role and King Umberto and Queen Margherita in attendance.

-Today, the theatre is the prestigious home of the Orchestra Sinfonica Siciliana Foundation and is a reference point of great importance both for location and notariety for the City of Palermo.
-Often the two large squares facing one another (Ruggero Settimo and Castelnuovo) where the theatre is situated are commonly referred to as Piazza Politeama.
+Today, the theatre is the prestigious home of the Orchestra Sinfonica Siciliana Foundation and is a reference point of great importance, both for location and notariety for the City of Palermo.
+Often, the two large public squares facing one another (Ruggero Settimo and Castelnuovo) where the theatre is situated, are commonly referred to as Piazza Politeama.

 Giuseppe Damiani Almeyda